daniyalsaeed20/finance_manager/docs/PROJECT_OVERVIEW.md

-# Barber & Salon Finance Manager - Project Overview
+# Quaestor - Project Overview

 ## Project Summary
-The Barber & Salon Finance Manager is a comprehensive mobile application designed specifically for independent barbers and small salon owners to track their financial performance, manage business operations, and achieve their financial goals.
+Quaestor is a comprehensive personal finance management mobile application designed to help individuals track their financial performance, manage personal finances, and achieve their financial goals.
 Built with Flutter, the app provides an offline-first experience with local data storage, ensuring user privacy and data security.
+The app's tagline is "Money, in order."

 ## Core Philosophy
 - **Offline-First**: All data stored locally on device for privacy and reliability
-- **User-Centric**: Designed specifically for barbers and salon owners
+- **User-Centric**: Designed specifically for personal finance management
 - **Simple & Efficient**: Quick daily use with minimal taps required
 - **Privacy-Focused**: No external data transmission or cloud storage
-- **Professional**: Clean, modern design optimized for business use
+- **Professional**: Clean, modern design optimized for personal use

 ## Technical Architecture